pletzer/mint/README.md

 python -c "import mintregrid"
 ```

-To run a quick test type
+To run tests type
 ```
-python pymint/tests/test_regrid_edges.py
+pytest
 ```

-## How to build the MINT library
+## How to build the MINT library so you can call it from your program (Fortran or C/C++)

 ```
 mkdir build